 The increased interconnect density of HID PCB allows for enhanced signal strength and improved PCB reliability.
 In addition, HDI boards have better improvements for RFI, EMI, static discharge, thermal conduction, etc. HDI also uses all-digital signal process control (DSP) technology and a number of patented technologies, with a full range of adaptable load capacity and strong short-time overload capability.

 As can be seen from the above, both the volume and electrical performance of the circuit board, HDI are better than ordinary PCB.
-Where there are two sides to the coin, as high-end PCB manufacturing, HDI PCB manufacturing threshold and process difficulties are much higher than ordinary PCBs.
-So the there are more problems need to pay attention - especially buried holes plug holes.
+Where there are two sides to the coin, as high-end PCB manufacturing, HDI PCB manufacturing threshold, and process difficulties are much higher than ordinary PCBs.
+So more problems need to pay attention - especially buried holes plug holes.

 The core pain point and difficulty of HDI manufacturing is the buried plugging hole.
 If the HDI buried hole plugging is not done, there will be major quality problems, including uneven board edges, uneven thickness of the dielectric, pads with pits, and other states.

-Therefore, not all board factories have the ability to do well in HDI, but NextPCB has been working on this over 15 years.
-Today, NextPCB HDI has its own complete system, the entire process is not outsourced, spending a lot of money to purchase advanced equipment, all quality acceptance standards have been used IPC2 standards, such as hole copper thickness ≧ 20μm, to ensure high reliability.
+Not all board factories have the ability to do well in HDI, but NextPCB has been working on this for over 15 years.
+Today, NextPCB HDI has its own complete system, the entire process is not outsourced, spending a lot of money to purchase advanced equipment, and all quality acceptance standards have been used IPC2 standards, such as hole copper thickness ≧ 20μm, to ensure high reliability.